azure-contrib/AzureSelfDestruct/readme.md

 A library allowing an Azure WebRole/WorkerRole to delete itself from the current deployment.

-This will effectively scale down your infrastructure, and power off the current machine.
+This will effectively scale down your infrastructure, by powering down the current machine.

 This does not work in the emulator.